-198 Field Based Destructive Measurements of Above-ground Carbon
+Field Based Destructive Measurements of Aboveground Carbon

-In order to acquire reference values of biomass (i.e. ground-truth labels) to provide supervision 199 to the ML regression algorithms, samples of AGB were systematically collected from the field at 200 random locations during the growing season (locations shown in Figure 4 and resulting data sets, 201 size and dimensions, are described in Table 1).
-The AGB sampling procedure followed the ICOS 202 protocol for ancillary vegetation measurements [51] in 2020.
-During 2021, this AGB sampling 203 procedure was modified, in order to maximize data sample size and quality, with a limited fieldwork 204 capacity.
+In order to acquire reference values of biomass (i.e. ground-truth labels) to provide supervision 186 to the ML regression algorithms, samples of AGB were systematically collected from the field at 187 random locations during the growing season (locations shown in Figure 4 and resulting data sets, 188 size and dimensions, are described in Table 1).
+The AGB sampling procedure followed the ICOS 189 protocol for ancillary vegetation measurements [51] in 2020.
+During 2021, this AGB sampling 190 procedure was modified, in order to maximize data sample size and quality, with a limited fieldwork 191 capacity.
 Therefore, in 2021, at each location, three adjacent individual samples were collected.
-In 205 total, three separate data sets of AGB were produced (Table 1).
-206
+In 192 total, three separate data sets of AGB were produced (Table 1).
+193

 An additional AGB dataset in 2021 was produced, composed of augmented samples.
 The augmentation procedure consisted of adding adjacent AGB samples, and their corresponding UAV-LiDAR data samples, so that both the AGB label and the LiDAR counterparts could be recalculated from the resulting combined sample.
 This augmetation scheme is shown in Figure 4 (c).
-This procedure allowed to produce one larger dataset (specifically, with 4/3 times more data samples) at a spatial resolution of 0.35-0.52 m^2 (cf. Revenga et al. 2022 [30] for a detailed explanation of the augmentation procedure).
+This procedure allowed to produce one larger dataset (specifically, with 4/3 times more data samples) at a spatial resolution of 0.35-0.52 $m^2$ (cf. Revenga et al. 2022 [30] for a detailed explanation of the augmentation procedure).

-We considered the plant carbon content in two separate parts: (i) above-ground and (ii) 214 root carbon components (AGC and $root_C$, respectively).
-AGB was harvested and measured at 215 randomized locations within the study site, according to ICOS protocols [51], throughout the two 216 growing seasons (Figure 4 shows the sampling locations of AGB).
-Then, the AGB samples were 217 oven-dried for 72h at 65°, to assess the dry biomass weight.
-The carbon content associated was 218 measured by a laboratory appointed by the ICOS Ecosystem Thematic Center (ICOS ETC).
-The 219 plant C content was evaluated as the C-to AGB ratio measured at 16 specific locations from the 220 leaf tissue, where 45 g of tissue from the uppermost and middle-height leaves at each location were 221 sampled.
-In this way, the C to-AGB ratio was determined as $46.6 \pm 0.3\%$ in spring barley, and 222 $47.7 \pm 0.3\%$ in winter wheat.
-223
+We considered the plant carbon content in two separate parts: (i) aboveground and (ii) root 201 carbon components (AGC and $root_C$ , respectively).
+AGB was harvested and measured at random-202 ized locations within the study site, according to ICOS protocols [51], throughout the two growing 203 seasons (Figure 4 shows the sampling locations of AGB).
+Then, the AGB samples were oven-dried 204 for 72h at 65°, to assess the dry biomass weight.
+The carbon content associated was measured 205 by a laboratory appointed by the ICOS Ecosystem Thematic Center (ICOS ETC).
+The plant C 206 content was evaluated as the C-to AGB ratio measured at 16 specific locations from the leaf tissue, 207 where 45 g of tissue from the uppermost and middle-height leaves at each location were sampled.
+208 In this way, the C to-AGB ratio was determined as $46.6 \pm 0.3\%$ in spring barley, and $47.7 \pm 0.3\%$ 209 in winter wheat.
+210

 The resulting reference AGC values were resampled to $1 m^2$ resolution.
-In such way, we obtained a distribution of surface-based ground-truth estimates of AGC density at a spatial resolution of $1 m^2$.
+In such way, we obtained a distribution of surface-based ground-truth estimates of AGC density at a spatial resolution of $1 m^2$ .
 Table 1 provides a comprehensive overview of the sample count and spatial dimensions AGC reference labels in this study.
 The spatial distribution of the AGC sampling points is visualized in Figure 4 (b).

 Table 1.
-Description of above-ground carbon (AGC) data sets.
+Description of aboveground carbon (AGC) data sets.
 The subindex aug., refers to the augmented dataset.

 Growing season Data set name Number of samples Sample dimensions (m)

-2020 $barley{20}$ 104 1 x 0.35
+2020 $barley{20}$ 104 $1 \ge 0.35$

 2021 $wheat{21}$ 455 $0.5 \ge 0.35$

-wheat ${21,aug}$.
-609 $(1-1.5) \ge 0.35$
+$wheat{21,aug.}$ 609 $(1-1.5) \ge 0.35$